lucasvfventura/thanx/README.md

 The backend is a RESTful API built with Ruby on Rails:
 - **Authentication**: JWT-based, with endpoints for login, sign up, refresh, and password change.
 - **Users**: Admins can manage users.
 Users can view their own profile.
 - **Rewards**: Admins can create rewards.
-Users can view and redeem rewards.
+Users can view and list rewards.
-- **Redemptions**: Users can view their redemption history.
+- **Redemptions**: Users can view their redemption history and redeem rewards.

 API documentation is auto-generated using Rswag and OpenAPI/Swagger, and available in the repo (`swagger.yaml`).